Bestoa/shadowsocks-vertx/README.md

 It will remove complex funtions.

-This need JDK 8.
+Compatible with Java 7.

 #Current state:
 Simple server + client.
-Version 0.7
+Version 0.7.1

 Support these args: